Siward and the eve of Conquest

 1061 – Scots attack Lindisfarne

-Despite his pledge of allegiance, King Malcolm of Scotland ravages Lindisfarne and north Northumbria and captures Cumberland.
-It is a major defeat for Tostig, Earl of Northumbria.
+This year Earl Tostig of Northumbria and Ealdred, the Archbishop of York went on an embassy to Rome.
+Despite a pledge of allegiance, King Malcolm of Scotland ravages Lindisfarne and north Northumbria and captures Cumberland.
+It is a major defeat for Tostig.

 1064 – Bamburgh noble murdered

 Cospatric, a respected noble of Bamburgh, is murdered in Wessex by Tostig, the unpopular Earl of Northumbria.